Instruments

 Vienna horn with double pistons by A. Dehmal, c.1890

-Vienna horn with rotary valves by A. Dehmal, c.1890
+Vienna horn with rotative valves by A. Dehmal, c.1890

 German tri-valve horn in B-flat by Barth, c.1896